WheteThunger/DroneTurrets/README.md

 - Allows players with permission to deploy auto turrets onto RC drones
 - Allows players with a separate permission to deploy NPC auto turrets
-- Redirects damge from the turret to the drone
+- Redirects damage from the turret to the drone

+## Known issues

+Since the March 2023 Rust update, drones now sway in the wind, but attached entities do not sway.
+This causes undesirable visuals to players observing a drone that is being controlled.
+There is no known fix at this time.

 ## Permissions